stur007/stur007.github.io/_posts/2025-10-04-group-representation.md

 # Group representation
 ## 1. Linear space and linear transformation
 When we first encounter the matrices, we usually put them naturally in the Euclidean space $\mathbb {R}^n$, and the elements of the vectors are the coordinates in the Cartesian coordinate system.
-However, when we broaden our horizon to the linear space where the bases can be any arbitrary set, we can transform our konwledge into a more general setting.
+However, when we broaden our horizon to the linear space where the bases can be any arbitrary set, we can transform our knowledge into a more general setting.

 A vector in a linear space $V$ defined over a number regime $K$ can be viewed as: